SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-DSC-for-PowerShell7.md

 We had prototyped using a JSON based schema instead of the existing MOF schema file, but it still required the DSC resource author to create a schema file and ensure it aligns with the script implementation.

-It is simpler to create a PoewrShell class based resource which itself is the schema removing the need to understand and maintain a separate schema file.
+It is simpler to create a PowerShell class based resource which itself is the schema removing the need to understand and maintain a separate schema file.
-In addition, having a single model (class based) for authoring DSC resources will help the community in the long term by having a single consistent way to write DSC resources making it easier for new authors to find documentation and examples.
+In addition, having a single model (class based) for authoring DSC resources will help the community in the long term by having a single consistent way to write DSC resources making it easier for new authors to find [documentation and examples](https://dsccommunity.org/blog/class-based-dsc-resources/).